bbc/wraith/README.md

 If you want to add functionality to this project, pull requests are welcome.

  * Create a branch based off master and do all of your changes with in it.
- * If it you have to pause to add a 'and' anywhere in the title, it should be two pull requests.
+ * If you have to pause to add a 'and' anywhere in the title, it should be two pull requests.
  * Make commits of logical units and describe them properly
  * Check for unnecessary whitespace with git diff --check before committing.
  * If possible, submit tests to your patch / new feature so it can be tested easily.